Home / Foster Children / A Tragic History All Too Common For Teens

 A structured, stable foster home environment can provide significant opportunities for healing and growth.
 Like most other youth in care, Cathy requires a foster home able to support her with patience, consistency, and flexibility.

-There is a no-contact order with her father, and communication with her mom has been attempted, but it can be very difficult.
+A no-contact order is in place with her father, and communication with her mother has been attempted, although it can be challenging.
 Their relationship is volatile and unpredictable.
 Cathy is angry and expresses she has no desire to see her mom.

 Cathy is currently placed in a temporary foster home while the referring County searches for a long-term, stable placement for her.
 She likes her privacy, and being alone is comforting and important to her.
-She is creative and enjoys arts and crafts and talking with others.
+She is creative and enjoys arts and crafts, as well as engaging in conversation with others.
 She is easy to get along with and likes jigsaw puzzles and the foster family dog.

 Like many teens, she loves video games.
 Unfortunately, Cathy cannot play unsupervised because of a history of inappropriate online behavior.
 Cathy does have a cell phone, although her current foster mom uses a structured phone schedule and supervises content.